North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Lance did several more years of Active Duty and a third deployment while we patiently paid off debt, sold the Georgia house, developed the Idaho property and saved for building our future home.
 We ended up spending four years in Kansas.

 Those years were trying and sometimes the blessings were hard to appreciate.
 The first rented farm didn't work out.
-We were forced to move a couple hours away.
+We were forced to move a couple hours away to the other side of the Army Post.
 Both cows calved during that two week time frame.
 The kids graduated from homeschool in the middle of moving and Lance's parents came to visit among the boxes and chaos.
 We were blessed but struggling with it all coming at once and with so many challenges.

 To get where we are now we sacrificed financially and definitely sacrificed our privacy when all four of us were living in the RV.
-For many years we mended clothes, clipped coupons, learned to do things ourselves to save on service fees, declined social invitations, gardened and read books as entertainment, and didn't take vacations.
+For many years we mended clothes, clipped coupons, learned to do things ourselves to save on service fees, declined social invitations, gardened, visited the library for entertainment, and didn't take vacations.

 We still live modestly as we're saving for more large building projects.
 We don't see it as a hardship since it's our choice.
 We feel blessed to be able to work hard and save for the things we want and need.
-We joke that we get everything we want, if we wait long enough.
+We joke that we'll can get anything we want, if we wait long enough.

 Picture

-You will have your own path and it will come with as many struggles as blessings.
-Leave a comment below and tell us about them.
+You'll have your own path and it'll come with as many struggles as blessings.
+Leave a comment below and tell us about how the struggles have blessed you.

 Be blessed!